How to build a new home in London: A step by step guide

 This is where the project begins to feel real.
 For many clients, it is also the most enjoyable part of the process.
 There is time to think, to explore, and to shape something that reflects how they want to live.
 The experience at this stage is collaborative, but also guided.

-Conversations focus on how daily life works, rather than simply listing rooms
+• Conversations focus on how your daily life needs to work, rather than simply listing rooms that need to be included.

-Early sketches test ideas and begin to give form to the house
+• Early sketches and models test ideas and begin to give form to the house

 There is often a moment during this stage where the project “clicks”.
 The house becomes clear, and the direction feels settled.
 That clarity is what allows everything that follows to proceed with confidence.